 Here we summarize the content of individual lectures on Programming held in English language:

-October 18: Basic control structures (if, while, for) and examples for their use, basic notions of computational complexity.
+October 19: Basic control structures (if, while, for), basic notions of computational complexity.
 Presentation.

-December 6: Directive "forward", linked lists.
-Queue, buffer, binary trees, binary search trees, balancedness.
-Presentation, we finished at frame 63.
+December 7: Directive "forward", linked lists.
+Queue, buffer, binary trees, binary search trees, the notion of balancedness.
+Presentation, we finished at frame 47.

-December 13: Binary search trees, AVL-trees, red-black-trees, A-B-trees, remark on A-sort canonical representation of k-ary tree with a data structure for binary tree.
+December 14: AVL-trees, red-black-trees, A-B-trees, remark on A-sort canonical representation of k-ary tree with a data structure for binary tree.
 Presentation.

 January 4: Sparse polynomials and matrices, low-level access to memory, hashing.
 Presentation.

 January 11: Long numbers and their representation, graph representations, graph algorithms.
 Presentation.